 The best thing about DropInBlog is that it's simple to use while still giving you the option to get technical with code if you want to go deeper.
 You have access to a variety of complex features that would otherwise take forever to obtain in Webflow.
 Take a look:

 You also need to optimize your content for search engines so it can be easily found when someone searches for topics that you blog about, which is key to driving traffic to your site.
 In other words, you’ll need to step up your SEO game, and DropInBlog can certainly help.

 It analyzes your post and provides a simple bullet point list of things you can do to improve your SEO.
-This may be something simple like including your main keyword in the meta-description, or something more advanced, like adding an alt tag image description.
+This may be something simple, like including your main keyword in the meta-description, or something more advanced, like adding an alt tag image description.

-Keep Your Own Style
+Maintaining Brand Consistency - Keep Your Own Style

 Additionally, with DropInBlog, you can choose a professionally designed template and have your blog running on Webflow in seconds.
 DropInBlog looks at the existing CSS of your site and automatically adopts it.
 It takes about as long as dragging and dropping any other element into your Webflow layout.
-Check out this integration tutorial here for more detailed information.

 Webflow and DropInBlog - The Perfect Union